eclipse-tractusx/eclipse-tractusx.github.io/docs/kit-process/contribute.md

 4. Once your contribution is complete create a Pull Request and wait for the review of your contribution.

    → [how to create a PR](/docs/kit-process/processes/update-documentation.md#overview)

+## When to update the KIT documentation

+You may update your KITs documentation as soon as you have published a new KIT Release.
+Note that your KIT release is **independent** of the catena-x release!
+This means you can update your KITs documentation **at any time**! make sure to add your updates to the correct directories and keep you changelog up to date.
+You find more detailed information on how to update [here](/docs/kit-process/processes/update-documentation.md).